Nowhere To Hide: What Perimenopause Reveals About Intimacy That Nobody Talks About

 In perimenopause, the physiological, mental, emotional, energetic changes that we go through impact our desire and arousal.
 Very broadly speaking, this happens in two main ways…

 1. Over time, perimenopause releases the parts of you that have held you back from having your needs met, so you’re able to be open about what you want and ask directly for it with no qualms about making demands and putting your needs first.
 You’re able to hold your boundaries, and care less about what others think.
-The wild, fierce part of you who has been suppressed is unleashed so you no longer give a damn and want to have a good time—and you go for it.
+The wild, fierce part of you that has been suppressed is freed so you no longer feel inhibited—and you go for it.
 This is the reason why many women say that they have a sexual awakening in midlife.

 2. For whatever reasons (there are some below) this doesn’t happen and desire and sexual enjoyment limps along or drops away, leaving women experiencing unsatisfying - often very painful sex - that does nothing for them.
 Many, many women are in this position, and this is what I’m talking about in this blog.

 Of course, it’s not as clear cut as this and there’ll be plenty of you having sex that sits somewhere between the two.
-But others really are not.
-For them it's got stale, formulaic, too quick, and something like a box-ticking exercise—wholly unexciting, maybe for partners too.⁣⁣
+But for others this is not the case.
+For them, sex has become stale, formulaic, too quick, unexciting, maybe for partners too.⁣⁣

-Still, the fact is that many women feel somewhat hopeless and stuck, and stuff their naturally wild, sensuous and erotic potential in a sealed box, shoving it under the bed or somewhere hard to reach, and resigning themselves to the status quo.
-They may question if this is really the best sex they’ll get to experience (maybe while knowing, on some level, that there could be so much more).
-They wonder whether should they leave their partners and look elsewhere for the depth of intimacy their soul craves, or stay put and suck it up (some often do leave, such is the cost of settling).
-They wonder what delights they are missing out on, and reminisce about the sex they’ve had in the past—or they indulge in impossible, but deeply erotic, fantasies to keep them going.
+In midlife, many women feel somewhat hopeless and stuck in this situation.
+They may stuff their naturally wild, sensuous and erotic nature in a sealed box, shove it away somewhere hard to reach, and resign themselves to the status quo.
+These women may question if this is really the best sex they’ll get to experience (knowing that it could be so much more).
+They may seriously consider leaving their partners and look elsewhere for the depth of intimacy their soul craves, or stay put and suck it up (some often do leave, such is the cost of settling).

 The sex that many women tend to have is not aligned with how female desire and pleasure works.

-• The drop in oestrogen changes the environment in the vagina so that for many, intercourse becomes incredibly painful.
-Not sexy.
+• The drop in oestrogen changes the environment in the vagina and lubrication, so that for many, intercourse can become incredibly painful.
+In this situation, please seek advice from your GP - it is so common and painful sex needs support.

-• Even in a loving relationship, it may feel too harsh or difficult to reveal that you’re not enjoying sex; it’s tough, without professional guidance, to find the words to express this safely and respectfully (to you both).
-We’re also conditioned to be agreeable, to not make a fuss, or place demands, or ask for much, and keep everyone else happy and smooth things over - so revealing that sex isn’t doing it for you, or taking the lead or asking for something specific, may feel way too scary and awkward.
-It may feel too vulnerable.
+• Even in a loving relationship, revealing that you’re not enjoying sex may be too difficult; without professional guidance it can be hard to find the words to express your feelings about sex safely and respectfully (to you both).
+We’re conditioned to be agreeable, to not make a fuss, or place demands and we become used to internalising our feelings.
+So opening up, taking the lead or asking for something specific, may feel too scary and awkward, and nothing changes.

-• Not only are there multiple sources of stress, but as progesterone falls, the buffer to those stresses declines too (buffering being one of progesterone’s major benefits), so the effects of the stress lands more heavily, which can leave us feeling frazzled and overwhelmed in situations we could manage well before.
-Again, how sexy can you feel when you’re an anxious mess?
+• Not only are there multiple sources of stress, but as progesterone, the buffer to those stresses, declines (buffering being one of progesterone’s major benefits) the effects of the stress lands more heavily, and situations we could manage well before leave us overwhelmed and frazzled; we’re less able to cope.

-• Maybe related to both these points: you’re probably the one who does the invisible work at home, and are the emotional regulator of the family.
+• Maybe related to both these points: you’re probably the one who does the invisible work at home and are the emotional regulator of the house.
 Female desire needs space and time to open and expand.
 When the emotional load is too much, where is the space, time, and bandwidth to nurture your desires and be open to sex?

-• As your hormones are changing, so too is your body.
-Wrinkles develop, maybe there’s a little extra weight, you could be less toned and fit, and possibly beginning to droop or wobble in places you wish you weren’t.
-You may not feel nearly as attractive as your body evolves—which is especially challenging when our whole lives the pressure has been to be attractive and youthful, for as long as possible.
-So it feels as if that’s slipping through our fingers and we’re going to be invisible, passed over and even less than.
-Very scary, hardly sexy.
+• As your hormones are changing, so too is your body; wrinkles develop, maybe there’s a little extra weight, and possibly more droop or wobble in places you wish you didn’t.
+You may not feel nearly as attractive as your body evolves—which is especially challenging when we’d heard our whole lives how our value is entwined with being attractive and youthful.
+With these changes marching on therefore, we may feel invisible, passed over and even less than.

-• Another big one: even if you’re not in a long-term relationship, the dynamics between a couple can stagnate.
-Life is busy and we have to make an effort to talk, be interested in each others lives, ambitions, ideas, support each other through problems and grow as a couple; tend to the union and stoke the closeness that is not directly related to sex, but is so important for it.
-If this isn’t happening, or isn’t being reciprocated, why would you open up and feel vulnerable?
-You wouldn’t.
+• Even if you’re not in a long-term relationship, the dynamics between a couple can stagnate.
+Life is busy and we have to talk to each other, be interested in each others lives, ambitions, ideas, support each other through problems and grow as a couple; tend to the union and stoke the closeness that is not directly related to sex, but is so important for it.

-• Equally, many women find that they’ve reached the limit with the acquiescing, putting the needs and feelings of others above their own, staying small and agreeable, and not rocking the boat, and make it known clearly, with words or actions, or, lash out, no longer able to put up with the bullshit.
-This may precipitate the sexual awakening mentioned at the beginning.
-Or, they may shut down and stop caring.
-The rage and lashing out is not only scary for many women (who has a healthy female role model for expressing rage, anyone?), but can be extremely shame- and guilt-inducing, given the conditioning I mentioned.
-And of course your partner may not understand this, and it impacts your relationship dynamics.
-Plus, it risks being labelled as ‘too much’.
-Sexy?
-Nope.
+• Equally, many women find that they’ve reached the limit with the acquiescing, putting the needs and feelings of others above their own, staying small and agreeable, and not rocking the boat, and make it known clearly, no longer able to put up with the bullshit.
+The rage and lashing out is not only scary for many women (who has a healthy female role model for expressing rage?), but can be extremely shame- and guilt-inducing, given the conditioning all had.
+And of course your partner may not understand this, and so it impacts your relationship dynamics.

-• Perimenopause, for many women, is a time of major identity shift.
-The result of declining oestrogen and progesterone is that we see things more clearly; the accommodating veil from hormones is lifted.
+• Perimenopause, for many, is a time of major identity shift.
+The result of declining oestrogen and progesterone is that the accommodating veil that hormones offer is lifted and we see things more clearly.
 This can leave us feeling exposed, vulnerable, rage-full, weepy, questioning who we are and everything in between.
 This may lead to some women being more open to experiment as they play with who they are becoming.
 Others need safety, trust and emotional intimacy—which they may not be getting because few partners, who are not either also going through it or have gone through it, may understand.

 The trouble is, so much of what we think of as 'normal' sex is outcome focused and porn informed - which isn't what tends to create desire for women.
 Let's call it goal-oriented sex.

-In perimenopause, and I may be speaking for too many here - we're all different - what becomes so important for female desire is the quality of the experience.
-That means slowing down, being 100% present and intentional in each moment.
+Generally, in perimenopause, what becomes so important for us is the quality of the experience.
+That means slowing down, being present and intentional in each moment.
 Taking your time creates charge.
 We LOVE erotic charge.
 It creates emotional and erotic depth, and opens up levels of arousal and pleasure that goal-oriented sex simply cannot access.
-It’s about a more feminine way of lovemaking - meandering and dwelling in sensation.
+It’s a more feminine way of lovemaking - meandering and dwelling in sensation, savouring the experience.

-Crucially, this benefits both of you—this is not swapping the centring of one sex for the other here.
-Let's call it experience-oriented pleasure and it’s expansive, for both of you.
-As I understand it, Tantra epitomises this.
+Crucially, this benefits both of you—this isn’t shifting the centring of sexual pleasure from one partner to the other.
+Experience-oriented pleasure is expansive and pleasurable for both of you.
 So if it's a kiss, make it a truly stomach-flipping one.
 If it's stroking, make it super sensual.
+As I understand it, Tantra epitomises this.

-Slowing down really is so important.
-Most women exist in caring, mothering, over-giving modes for so many hours of the day, and it takes time and space to switch into lover mode.
+Slowing down is so important.
+Not only is sensual touch slow, but also most women exist in caring, mothering, over-giving modes for so many hours of the day, and it takes time and space to switch into lover mode.

-Remember that perimenopause doesn't signal the end of your sexual potential - there are endless accounts from older women about how liberating, enjoyable and free it can be, without the bother of periods, without the chance of pregnancy.
+If you’re one of the many who is struggling with this, perimenopause doesn't signal the end of your sexual potential - there are endless accounts from older women about how liberating, enjoyable and free it can be, without the bother of periods, without the chance of pregnancy.
 You can expect fabulous sex in your 80's; it’s entirely possible.
+I invite you to consider it an opportunity to discover what truly expansive sex can actually be.

 If this piece resonates with you, know that perimenopause is an opportunity.
 It can get better - so much better.
 Here’s how…